nocvp/nocvp-api-docs/source/includes/_add_media.md

 # Add Media
 NOCVP supports a couple of media ingestion methods, upload by file and upload by url are the most used ones.
 In order to upload a file you need to get an upload url with a token first.
-Then using this upload token in http post request to our upload servers with the contents of the file in the request body.
+Then using this upload token is required while sending http post request to our upload servers with the contents of the file in the request body.
 Resumable uploads are also supported.

+There are some possible options while getting the upload url, please investigate the query parameters below.

 ## File Upload